mdnasreiit/Hybrid_Modelling/README.md

-# This code is related to hybrid modelling (Physics Informed Neural Networks - PINNs) and multiobjective optimization (Bayesian Optimization) of mammalian CHO cell culture for production of monoclonal antibody (mAb) inside bioreactor.
+# This code is related to hybrid modelling (Physics Informed Neural Networks - PINNs) and multiobjective optimization (Bayesian Optimization) of mammalian CHO cell culture for monoclonal antibody (mAb) production inside bioreactor.